appfuse/appfuse/archetypes/appfuse-modular-gwt/src/README.txt

 2. From the command line, cd into the core directory and run "mvn install".

-3. From the command line, cd into the web directory and run "mvn jetty:run".
+3. From the command line, cd into the web directory and run "mvn jetty:run-war".

 4. View the application at http://localhost:8080.